marat93/gitlab-webhook-receiver/README.md

 ---
 username={{USERNAME}
 ```
-As a response you will get a token that you should use for all the future requests
+As a response you will get a [JWT-token](https://jwt.io/) that you should use for all the future requests
 ```json
 {
     "token": "eyJhbGciOiJIUzI1NiJ9.eyJlpcmVzXjoiMjAyMi0xM...",